MMShep97/uiowa-questions/exercise-2/README.md

 - loading the data into Excel and using Excel tools
 - or something we are not considering.

-Please describe the approach you used.
+Please describe the approach you used, and let me know if you have any questions.

+-Ed